fpingham/google-images-dataset/README.md

 # google-image-dataset
 This repository provides the necessary code to create your own Google Images Dataset in the form of an interactive Jupyter Notebook.
+You can see the notebook in nbviewer [here](https://nbviewer.jupyter.org/github/lesscomfortable/google-image-dataset/blob/master/create_dataset.ipynb) or clone the repo to interact with it.

 Unlike other downloaders, to the best of my knowledge, this method respects [Google's Terms of Service](https://support.google.com/webmasters/answer/66357?hl=en).